| Title: | Iterate Multiple Realisations of Stochastic Models |

 has been compiled with CUDA/GPU support.
 This can be called as a

-static method by running dust_generator$public_methods$gpu_info()
+static method by running dust_generator$public_methods$gpu_info().

 If run from a GPU enabled object, it will also have an element

-containing the computed device configuration: the device
+config containing the computed device configuration: the device

-id, shared memory and the block size for the run
+id, shared memory and the block size for the run method on the

 device.